abstrnoah/brumaltex/README.md

 This library is geared towards typesetting problem sets or homework solutions or exams and the like.
 The class of the same name simply subclasses *flyparticle* and loads *flypset.sty*.

 Provides problem environments: `problem`, `problem*`, and `subproblem`.
-Also included are the nested versions of these environments (`nestedproblem`, etc.); see *flypcore* above for nesting.
+Also included are the nested versions of these environments (`nestedproblem`, etc.); see [*flypcore*](#flypcore-package) for nesting.
 The default problem name is "Problem", but this can be modified with `\problemtitle{newtitle}`.
 The starred version of `problem` omits the automatic problem number.
 You can specify the number with the optional argument, e.g. `\begin{problem}[P1.2]` this is useful when you have problems with non-sequential or non-standard numbers such as "QP2" or "23-5".
 The `subproblem` is alphabetically enumerated and has no title text.

-Provides the `soln` environment, named "Solution.", which is similar to amsthm's `proof`, but the QED symbol is omitted (customizability coming soon) and there is a return before the first line of text.
+Provides the `soln` environment, named "Solution", which is similar to amsthm's `proof`, but the QED symbol is omitted (customizability coming soon) and there is a return before the first line of text.